FN-Org/GliAAns-UI-priv/src/main/deep_learning/README.md

 You can now start the GUI application.
 The Deep Learning module will work automatically.

 If any error appears, please contact technical support.

----

-Let me know if you want an even shorter version.